eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

 Thus, the user will be able to record the published data using the |ddsrecorder| tool of the |eddsrecord| software.
 Moreover, the example implements a DDS Subscriber that will receive any kind of data published by the Publisher as long as the Publisher sends the data type information.

+The source code of this tutorial is provided `here <https://github.com/eProsima/DDS-Recorder/tree/main/resources/dds/TypeLookupService>`_ with an explanation of how to build and run it.

 *************
 Prerequisites
 *************

 Ensure that |eddsrecord| is installed together with *eProsima* dependencies, i.e. *Fast DDS*, *Fast CDR* and *DDS Pipe*.

-If |eddsrecord| was installed from sources, just remember to source the environment in every terminal in this tutorial.
+If |eddsrecord| was installed using the `recommended installation <https://dds-recorder.readthedocs.io/en/latest/rst/installation/docker.html>`_ the environment is source by default, otherwise, just remember to source it in every terminal in this tutorial.

 .. code-block:: bash